Skip to content

 sase xprompt list

 Lists all available xprompts and workflows as a JSON array.
 Each entry includes the name, type ("xprompt" or "workflow"), kind, reference prefix, insertion text, is_skill, source file path, user-facing input definitions, tags, and a content preview.
 Clients should treat insertion as the authoritative reference text.
-Most xprompt and embeddable_workflow entries insert as #name; standalone workflows and multi-agent xprompts insert as #!name. is_skill is true only for xprompt catalog entries marked as skills; workflows report false.
+Most xprompt and embeddable_workflow entries insert as #name, including markdown multi-agent xprompts; standalone workflows insert as #!name. is_skill is true only for xprompt catalog entries marked as skills; workflows report false.
 Step inputs are omitted from the JSON inputs array because they are supplied by workflow execution rather than typed by a user.

 sase xprompt list # JSON array to stdout